formancehq/ledger/CONTRIBUTING.md

 Tests are split in different scopes :
 * Unit tests: as any go app, you will find unit test along the source code in _test.go files over the app.
+* Integration tests: tests that involve the ledger and external services, like the database.
   * [e2e](./test/e2e) : End to end test.
 Those tests are mainly api tests, and app lifecycle tests.
 It checks than the ledger endpoint works as expected.
   * [migrations](./test/migrations) : Migrations tests.
 Tests inside this package allow to import an existing database to apply current code migrations on it.
   * [performance](./test/performance) : Performance tests.
 Tests inside this package test performance of the ledger.
   * [stress](./test/stress) : Stress tests.
 Tests inside this package ensure than ledger state stay consistent under high concurrency.
+  * [rolling-upgrades](./test/rolling-upgrades) : Rolling upgrade test under K8S

 ## API changes